 The Bachelor of Engineering Science may be used as a pathway to the four-year Bachelor of Engineering (Honours) degree.
 It is also offered as a three-year exit program for the Bachelor of Engineering (Honours).

-Advanced standing: Successful applicants for Advanced Standing may be required to travel to different Western Sydney University campuses to complete the elements of their course.
+Advanced standing: Successful applicants for Advanced Standing may be required to travel to different Western Sydney University campuses to complete the elements of their programs.

 Available at the Parramatta, Penrith and Sydney Campuses.